yuanzhi-zhu/mini_edm/README.md

   <em>FID of this implementation.</em>
 </p>

-Reference FID from the original EDM codebase using the same model architecture (nothing else changed):
+Reference FID from the original EDM codebase using the same model architecture and the same batch size of 128 (nothing else changed):

 <p align="center">
   <img src="figs/EDM_fid.png" width="900px"/>
   <em>FID of original EDM.</em>
 </p>

-The difference may come from the lr and warmup strategy.
+The difference may come from the learning rate and warmup strategy.